johnlange2/WVdM_electron_model/README.md

 ### Momentum and Field Units

 All momentum and field values are displayed in "model units" (normalized by torus size) rather than physical units, since the model uses relative dimensions without absolute scale assumptions.

+### Momentum Calculation

+The momentum vectors are calculated by separating the photon's motion into toroidal and poloidal components:
+- **Toroidal momentum**: Component along the major radius direction (around the big circle)
+- **Poloidal momentum**: Component along the minor radius direction (around the tube)
+- **Angular momentum**: Calculated as L = r × p for each component (toroidal, poloidal, and total)
+- **Averaging**: Averages are computed over complete cycles and only update when a cycle completes, making them more stable and readable

 ## Model Description